Org Export Reference Documentation

 and used as link description, as in the following excerpt from

-(defun org-latex-link (link desc info) (let* ((type (org-element-property :type link)) ...) (cond ... ((string= type "radio") (let ((destination (org-export-resolve-radio-link link info))) (when destination (format "\\hyperref[%s]{%s}" (org-export-solidify-link-text path) (org-export-data (org-element-contents destination) info))))) ...)))
+(defun org-latex-link (link desc info) (let* ((type (org-element-property :type link)) ...) (cond ... ((string= type "radio") (let ((destination (org-export-resolve-radio-link link info))) (when destination (format "\\hyperref[%s]{%s}" (org-export-get-reference destination info) (org-export-data (org-element-contents destination) info))))) ...)))

-See also : org-export-resolve-coderef,
+See also : org-export-resolve-coderef

 org-export-table-cell-address